I’m an ambivalent blogger.

 In fact it’s more than possible.

-The journey to a more sustainable and self-reliant life isn’t dependent upon geographical location, education or financial resources.
+The passage to a more sustainable and self-reliant life isn’t dependent upon geographical location, education or financial resources.

 In the suburbs, on a tiny town lot or even in the big city, you can become more responsible for your own basic needs.